 - Salad for lunch: 2 cups arugula, 4 tablespoons cucumber and red pepper, 10 grape tomatoes, 1 tablespoon sweet onion, 1 tablespoon lemon-garlic vinaigrette (77 calories).

 Tips to Make the 5:2 Diet Work

-- Get creative with your flavor-free drinks.
-Buy a selection of flavored, caffeine-free herbal teas.
+- Get creative with your calorie-free drinks.
+Buy a selection of flavored, caffeine-free teas.
 They can be brewed hot or served over ice.
 Sweeten with stevia if desired.
 Try and drink before you develop hunger pangs and the day will go much more smoothly.

-- Get to know the calorie count on food items.
+- Get to know the calorie count of food items.
 Read labels.
 Download an app!
-It is shocking how low in calories veggies are, so this will likely make up a good part of your fast days.
+It is shocking how low in calories veggies are, so vegetables will likely make up a good part of your fast day menu.
 Prepared meals are fine too.
 The label will have the calorie total, doing the work for you.

 - Plan out fast days before they happen.
 Make sure you have the food on hand.
 I don’t like to cook on these days, but I do have a family to feed, so I often make soups in the slow cooker.

 - My favorite tip is to make or buy good-quality soup.
 For my serving, I add equal parts chicken stock (usually around 7 calories a cup).
 This ends up cutting the calories in half.
 For instance, a soup that is 200 calories a cup becomes 103 calories a cup once diluted with stock.
 This allows you to fill up on two cups of soup for roughly the calories of one.